Thos. W. Ward: History

-In 1894, Ward's moved into ship breaking at many different locations.
+In 1894, Ward's moved into shipbreaking at many different locations.
 On 19 May 1904, a limited liability company was formed and registered, to manage all the businesses operating under the name Thos.
 W. Ward.
 By 1920, when raising further capital from the public, the prospectus claimed these notable aspects of Thos.
 W. Ward: "Premier shipbreaking firm in the world, largest stockholders to the iron, steel and machinery trades, constructional engineers, merchants, etc."

-Portland Cement
+Portland cement

 New capital was raised from the public in 1928 to establish a new greenfield Portland cement business at Ketton in Rutland, on 1,170 acres of freehold land, containing oolitic limestone and clays suitable for the production of the highest quality, rapid-hardening Portland cement.
 It was a particular project of new chairman Joseph Ward (1865–1941), brother of Thomas Ward (1853–1926).
 Ketton Cement Works became the core activity of Ward's in the late 1970s.

 After 55 years, in 1934, when the employees numbered in excess of 4,000 people, the principal businesses were: